commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 ### Swagger environement
 In the **CommercioAPI base url**  is available the documentation of the set of released API  and a Tryout is possible through the Swagger interface

 NB: Any Examples in the documentation refers to the **Develop & Test environement**

+#### Hint : Basic Client for Major scritp Languages

+Downloading the `openapi.yaml` file from the Swagger interface page you can upload it in the  [https://editor.swagger.io/](https://editor.swagger.io/)

+Using the Generate Client menu you can obtain a basic stack software for the language you choose

 ### Authentication process